sethjohnson1/collections/README.md

 1. Create a file app/Config/private.php based on the private_sample.php file with proper DB settings

+1. Add a bit.ly API key if you with to use the shortener.
+Still working on gracefully degrading if you don't have one...
+But the social media links are all hard-coded anyway.

 1. Add your own app/webroot/ayah_config.php file based on the ayah_config_sample.php - you'll need your own API keys (as of this writing was free)

 1. Alternatively, just disable the few references to AYAH in the Controller and View.
 [AYAH](http://areyouahuman.com/) is a gamified captcha alternative.